Rowllin Borges: NorthEast United

-On 25 May 2016, Indian Super League club NorthEast United FC announced the signing of Borges on a free transfer along with four other signings for the 2016 Indian Super League season.
+On 25 May 2016, Indian Super League club NorthEast United FC announced the signing of Borges on a free transfer along with four other signings for the 2016 Indian Super League.
 He played his debut match for the club on 1 October in a 1–0 victory over Kerala Blasters FC.
 After the 2016 Indian Super League season, Borges was loaned to I-League club East Bengal.
-After his stint with East Bengal, Borges was retained by NorthEast United for the 2017-18 Indian Super League season.
+After his stint with East Bengal, Borges was retained by NorthEast United for the 2017–18 Indian Super League.
 He played his first match of the season against Delhi Dynamos (current Odisha FC) on 2 December 2017 which ended in a 0–2 defeat for Delhi.
-Borges stayed at the club for the 2018-19 Indian Super League season, and played his first match of the campaign against FC Goa on 1 October 2018, which ended in a 2–2 draw.
+Borges stayed at the club for the 2018–19 Indian Super League, and played his first match of the campaign against FC Goa on 1 October 2018, which ended in a 2–2 draw.
 He scored his debut goal for the club on 4 October in the next matchday against ATK in a 0–1 victory, where he scored the only goal of the day in the 89th minute of the match.
 He scored his second goal for the club against Chennaiyin FC in the high scoring match on 18 October, which ended in a 3–4 victory for them, as Borges scored the fourth goal for NorthEast in the 54th minute while the game was levelled, and helped them clinch the three points of the day.
 In that match, it was Borges who opened the scoresheet, as it was him who scored an own goal in the fourth minute and gave Chennaiyin an early lead.
 He scored his third goal of the season against Mumbai City FC on 13 February 2019, where he scored the opening goal in the fourth minute of the match, that they won 0–2 at final whistle.
 Borges scored his last and fourth goal for NorthEast United on 20 February, when they drew against FC Pune City with a score of 1–1.
 After the 2018-19 ISL season, Borges left the club to join Mumbai City FC.
 He left after a remarkable season with four goal and two assists in his name, that helped NorthEast United to qualify for the semi-finals of the ISL for the first time in their history.